 What is the life expectancy of the Saluki?

 If coming from a good family, and being trained and taken care of properly, a Saluki will have a lifespan of 12 to 15 years.

 But, there are plenty of registered cases where Salukis lived for up to 17 to 18 years!

 Therefore, you don’t need to worry because your Saluki will be found on many pages of your family photo album.

 Intelligence, Temperament and Personality Traits of the Saluki

-Even though a Saluki appears all reserved, it is actually quite a family devoted type of a dog.
+Even though a Saluki appears all reserved, it is quite a family devoted type of a dog.

-This is a gentle breed that prefers the quiet companionship and in most cases gets emotionally attached to one family member, which can cause separation anxiety issues.
+This is a gentle breed that prefers quiet companionship and in most cases gets emotionally attached to one family member, which can cause separation anxiety issues.

 When it comes to strangers, Saluki will be shy if socialization hasn’t been introduced from the earliest days.